earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto02-refine-plots-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto02-refine-plots-R/plot-rgb2-1.png" title="Remove axes labels." alt="Remove axes labels." width="100%" />

-The final step is to turn off box which leaves a line on the left hand side of the plot.
+The final step is to turn off box which leaves that annoying line on the left hand side and bottom of the plot.

 ```r